Nitric Acid With Sodium Hydroxide

 Introduction: Understanding Acid-Base Neutralization

 Acid-base neutralization is a chemical reaction in which an acid and a base react quantitatively with each other.
-In simpler terms, it's the process where the properties of an acid (sour taste, ability to turn litmus paper red) and a base (bitter taste, slippery feel, ability to turn litmus paper blue) are cancelled out, resulting in a more neutral solution.
+Day to day, in simpler terms, it's the process where the properties of an acid (sour taste, ability to turn litmus paper red) and a base (bitter taste, slippery feel, ability to turn litmus paper blue) are cancelled out, resulting in a more neutral solution.
 The reaction between nitric acid and sodium hydroxide perfectly illustrates this principle.
 Nitric acid, a strong oxidizing acid, readily donates a proton (H⁺), while sodium hydroxide, a strong alkali, readily accepts a proton.
 The result is a salt and water, a hallmark of a neutralization reaction.

 The Reaction: Stoichiometry and Products